ontoportal/documentation/docs/_ontologies/parseable_ontologies.md

 # Parseable Ontologies

-The OntoPortal accepts OWL, OBO, and SKOS ontologies via our UI or our REST endpoint.
+Like the original BioPortal repository, the OntoPortal accepts OWL, OBO, and SKOS ontologies via our UI or our REST endpoint.

 We also import a set of UMLS ontologies from the National Library of Medicine, but this is a complex process that converts the UMLS content into RDF.